vlad-shatskyi/ansi-select/README.md

 ## Keyboard

-You can use up and down keys or j/k for navigation, and space or return key for choosing an option.
+You can use up and down keys or `j`/`k` for navigation, and space or return key for choosing an option.
+If you've changed your mind, you can quit with Ctrl+C or `q`.

 ## TODO